Negotiation interview questions

 3. Losing Is Part of the Game

 Not every negotiation ends with a win.
 Sometimes you lose, and that’s okay.
 Interviewers want to hear about setbacks and what you learned.
-One story shared on Nonprofit New York describes losing a client over price but gaining better clients later by sticking to values.
+A story shared on Nonprofit New York describes losing a client over price but gaining better clients later by sticking to values.

 It’s tempting to only talk about wins, but showing you can handle loss gracefully is gold.
 Like that time I pushed hard for a raise and got a flat no. Instead of sulking, I asked what I could improve and set goals.
 Months later, I got the raise and more respect.
 Interviewers want to see that grit.